 Editing Review Steps

-Supervisors can have a full view of their review process using the analytics available in the review tab.
+Supervisors can use the analytics available in the review tab to understand any standard review step at a higher level.
 Select a single review step and click on any of the available review analytics tabs to identify bottlenecks or gaps in annotator understanding.

 View annotation acceptance and rejection statistics for all classes in the selected review step.
 Filter by annotator to focus in on a specific annotator's per-class performance, or filter by date range to view performance over a certain time period.

 View acceptance and rejection statistics for each image that entered the selected review step.
 While the other two analytics options show statistics on a per-object basis, this metric is calculated on a per-image basis, and helps supervisors gain a high level view of the number of images that have to be sent back for correction.